pivotal-cf/docs-book-cloud-cache/master_middleman/source/cf_style.html.md

 ###Checkboxes###

 Include both the checkbox name and the word _checkbox_ in each reference.
 Avoid the phrase _check the checkbox_; it is ambiguous.
-Instead, use _select/clear_ or _enable/disable_.
+Instead, use _select/clear_ or _activate/deactivate_.
 Be consistent within a single topic.
 For example:

-Select the **Disable Custom Buildpacks** checkbox.
+Select the **Dedeactivate Custom Buildpacks** checkbox.

 ###Clicking###